ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 Knock and invite flows:
 : This document describes how user can be added, or how authorized users can add themselves to a group based on the policy of the room.
-It does not include flows where a user can "knock" to be asked to enter a room, nor does it include "invitations", where a user offers information to another user about how to be added to a room.
+It does not include flows where a user can "knock" to ask to enter a room, nor does it include "invitations", where a user offers information to another user about how to be added to a room.